Abbreviations, acronyms and initialisms

 Consider whether it’s helpful to explain them more than once, for example, if people might only read a certain section of the page.

 When you explain the term in full, add the abbreviation in brackets after it.
 For example, ‘Customer Relationship Management (CRM)’.
-You can then refer to it by the initials and using the ‘abbreviation’ tag in the code.
-This tag code means that the explanation’s displayed as hover text.

 Do not use full stops within abbreviations, for example ‘CRM’ not ‘C.R.M.’

 For more information on abbreviations, acronyms and initialisms go to the Content Design London Readability Guidelines section on Abbreviations and acronyms.